kevhwa/security_1/hw1/README.txt

   still be extracted
 - Delete will only mark the first instance of a non-deleted file in the archive as having been deleted

+List behavior
+- When a new archive is created, a new list file is created which stores the file name in plaintext.
+This implementation was better suited for my current working code.
+  - Following question 29 on piazza, the professor said that the list function has no integrity check.
+So if you corrupted the archive and you did the list function, there would be no way integrity check so no way of knowing if the archive has been tampered with and fed in wrong file names.
+However, when you call add/extract/delete that have integrity checks, these will catch changes.
+  - My implementation is similar in that the list file has no integrity check and can be tampered with.
+However, the archive itself has integrity checks and so if the archive files were tampered with, it would know.
+What damage is done to the list file is limited to the list file.
+The important data, including the names of the files in the archive, are encrypted and integrity protected.